nomike/nomikes_python_challenges/chapters/2/2.0/index.md

 nomike@max:~$ python3 --version
 Python 3.10.7
 ```

-In case this doesn't work, you might need to ask a friend or google to figure out how to solve this for your particular setup.
+If `python3` gives you a "command not found" error message or something similar, you might want to consider updating your operating system.
+Or ask google or a friend for assistance.

 ## Interactive

-The last word to explain from the headline is "interactive".
-It means that you can just start the python interpreter and write code, which get's executed whenever you press enter.
+I almost forgot that there is one last word left from the headline which needs explanation: "interactive".
+It means that if you just start the python interpreter, you will get a prompt where you can directly input python code which gets executed right away:

 ```plaintext
 Python 3.10.7 (main, Nov 24 2022, 19:45:47) [GCC 12.2.0] on linux